 Settings, help, etc.

-The Settings main menu lets you change settings that apply to all windows, including the status information to be displayed, coordinate formats, and the options for using a console window.
+The Settings main menu lets you change settings that apply to all windows, including the status information to be displayed, compass point and tilt overlays, measurement units, coordinate formats, and the options for using a console window.
 For details, please see the General settings page.

-The Help main menu item lets you view these help pages locally or browse the PanGazer web pages (these are the same as the local pages).
+The Help main menu item lets you view these help pages locally or browse the PanGazer web pages (these are the same as the local pages if you are using the latest release).
 In addition, the About PanGazer menu item confirms the version, origin, and .exe type of the application.

-PanGazer may be started from the command line, or a script, with options to load a specified image file, etc. It can also be started by clicking on a .jpg or .png file.
+PanGazer may be started from the command line, or a script, with options to load one or more specified image files, etc. It can also be started by clicking on an image type that has been associated with PanGazer.
 For more details, please see the Command line help page.

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|

 All content © Mike Cowlishaw, 2014–2018,

 except where marked otherwise.
 All rights reserved.
 The pages here,

 and the PanGazer program, are for non-commercial use only.